paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 `ctypes <https://docs.python.org/3/library/ctypes.html#module-ctypes>`_ is a well documented foreign function library for Python and is part of Python's standard library.
 The module allows direct access to C/C++ libraries (such as ``libc``).
-If you need this functionality, for example you need to access a binary library where you do not have the original source code so you can not build the library into your own code.
+One use-case for ``ctypes`` is if you need to access a binary library where you do not have the original source code so you can not build the library into your own code.

 .. index::